natergj/excel4node/README.md

 ```

-Freeze Columns to prevent moving when scrolling horizontally
+Freeze Columns and Rows to prevent moving when scrolling horizontally
 First example will freeze the first two columns (everything prior to the specified column);
 Second example will freeze the first two columns and scroll to the 8th column.
+Third example will freeze the first two rows (everything prior to the specified row);
+Forth example will freeze the first two rows and scroll to the 8th row.

 ```
 ws.Column(3).Freeze();
 ws.Column(3).Freeze(8);
+ws.Row(3).Freeze();
+ws.Row(3).Freeze(8);

 ```
 Insert an image into a WorkSheet